jacojoubert/cadre-presentation/OUTLINE.md

   - ember-paper comparison
     - More flexible in some ways, but you are basically writing css inline at this point

-### In action
+### Validation
+  - Each form field validates itself
+  - You pass it a list of requirements
+  - You may optionally also provide an error message if the validation fails
+  - Error messages gets announced as soon as they show
+  - There are 9 validators build in, and you can also add your own

+### Building a form
   - [ui-form]
-  - Form component auto ties inputs together
+  - Form component auto ties form fields together
   - Uses a custom ui-layout blueprint to separate sections

-  - Easy to specify validation rules and override the error message
-  - Server errors goes on the button you clicked
-  - Error messages gets announced as soon as they show
+  - [ui-select]
+    - You can quickly search
+    - Navigate using the arrow keys or tab

   - [ui-select-date]
     - Everything is keyboard navigable using both tab and arrow keys
     - Enters opens it up, esc closes it
     - Is actually localized already using moment
     - Once components are accessible they are more pleasant to use for everybody

+  - Server errors goes on the button you clicked

+## Other examples
   - [ui-modal]
     - Title and description has aria support
     - Auto set focus to the first element
     - Tab wraps around
     - You can also programmatically show a modal via the cadre service

   - [ui-popover]
     - Utility component that makes building new components easier

-- Show other components available
+### Show list of other components available